Developing industry's technologies and innovations for crossover applications in new growth markets

 Introducing PIVOT -- supply chains innovate to PIVOT to new markets

 PIVOT is a programme to accelerate cross-industry innovation in West Midlands supply chains.
-It will do this by mobilising the expertise of regional clusters to identify and stimulate supply chain companies to diversify their business portfolios by developing their technologies and innovations ready to address business and technology challenges that are being faced in new, emerging or simply different markets (it’s the switch that is the pivot).
-It builds on a model that has already proved successful in the aerospace industry of supporting a significant portfolio of distinct technology development projects, and applies it to demand-led innovations that cross sector boundaries.
+It is doing this by mobilising the expertise of regional clusters to identify and stimulate supply chain companies to diversify their business portfolios by developing their technologies and innovations ready to address business and technology challenges that are being faced in new, emerging or simply different markets (it’s the switch that is the pivot, we call the technologies being applied to another sector "crossover technologies").
+PIVOT builds on a model that has already proved successful in the aerospace industry of supporting a significant portfolio of distinct technology development projects, and applies it to demand-led innovations that cross sector boundaries.

-Cross-industry technology exploitation already occurs, of course – but it is piecemeal and sporadic.
+Cross-industry technology exploitation already occurs, of course – but it tends to be piecemeal and sporadic.
 PIVOT will make the process more systematic.
 It will benefit the regional economy by developing technologies and innovations that can be commercialised to generate business revenue and jobs, and it will contribute to weaving a richer, more innovative and more resilient regional economic fabric.

 PIVOT in a nutshell